Landfill sources (A_10)

 Water quality characterisation campaigns (A_12)

-Drainage and wastewater treatment network (A_13)
+Sewerage and wastewater treatment network (A_13)

 Type of treatment | % of area6 |